-All Access Health CT plans cover 10 “essential” benefits, including:
+All Access Health CT plans cover 10 "essential" benefits:

 Insurance companies cannot deny coverage because of preexisting conditions.
-When you apply, you can identify your medical needs and choose a plan that makes financial sense for you and your family.
+When you apply, you can consider your medical needs and choose a plan that makes financial sense for you and your family.

 Access Health CT’s plans are organized into categories: